Nolan Jones

-Nolan Allen Jones (born May 7, 1998) is an American professional baseball infielder and outfielder for the Colorado Rockies of Major League Baseball (MLB).
-He made his MLB debut in 2022 with the Cleveland Guardians.
+Nolan Allen Jones (born May 7, 1998) is an American professional baseball outfielder for the Cleveland Guardians of Major League Baseball (MLB).
+He has previously played in MLB for the Colorado Rockies.
+He made his MLB debut in 2022 with the Guardians.

 Amateur career

 Jones attended Holy Ghost Preparatory School in Cornwells Heights, Bensalem, Pennsylvania.
 He played shortstop in high school.
 Jones hit a home run in his final high school at-bat.
 He committed to the University of Virginia to play college baseball.

 Professional career

-Cleveland Indians/Guardians
+Cleveland Indians / Guardians

 Jones was considered a top prospect for the 2016 Major League Baseball draft.
 The Cleveland Indians selected Jones in the second round of the draft.
 On July 1, Jones signed with the Indians for a $2.25 million signing bonus.

 Jones struck out swinging on his first career at-bat for the Arizona League Indians.
 He finished his first professional season with a .257 batting average over 109 at bats.
 Jones spent 2017 with the Mahoning Valley Scrappers where he batted .317 with four home runs, 33 RBIs, and 18 doubles over 62 games.
 He began the 2018 season with the Lake County Captains before being promoted to the Lynchburg Hillcats, slashing a combined .283/.405/.466 with 19 home runs and 66 RBIs over 120 games between both teams.

 Jones returned to Lynchburg to begin 2019 and was promoted to the Akron RubberDucks during the season.
 He was named to the 2019 All-Star Futures Game.
 Over 126 games between both teams, he slashed .272/.409/.442 with 15 home runs and 63 RBIs.
 He led the minor leagues in walks with 96.
 He was also selected to play in the Arizona Fall League for the Mesa Solar Sox following the season.
 However, he left the league early after aggravating a previous hand injury.
 He did not play a minor league game in 2020 due to the cancellation of the season.
 Cleveland selected Jones' contract on November 20, 2020.
 Jones spent the 2021 season with the Columbus Clippers with whom he slashed .238/.356/.431 with 13 home runs, 48 RBIs, and 25 doubles over 99 games.

 The Guardians recalled Jones from the minor leagues on July 8, 2022.
 He made his major league debut that same day against the Kansas City Royals.
+In the game, Jones collected his first career hit, an RBI double off of Royals starter Brady Singer.
+The next day, Jones hit his first career home run, a 450 foot shot off of Jackson Kowar.